 Through physiotherapy and Reformer Pilates!

-Physiotherapy is an important first-line management for urinary incontinence.
+Physiotherapy is important first-line management for urinary incontinence.
 Compared to surgery, it offers a cheaper treatment solution.
 A physiotherapist can help retrain your bladder and will usually recommend exercises to optimise pelvic floor health.

 Depending on what type of incontinence you’re suffering from, there are several various exercises and ways physiotherapy can help.